XENON1T/pax/docs/plugin.rst

   transform_event(self,event):

 function.
-All modification steps should be included in this function and it should return the modified event object.
+All modification steps should be included in this function and it must return the modified event object.

 Input Plugins
 --------------